Charbel-Raphaël Segerie

 SinGAN is a generative model that can be learned from a single natural image.
 We propose a rigorous method to evaluate the image creation capabilities of a GAN using the PatchMatch algorithm.

-I've proposed a new attention architecture
+A new attention architecture

 The human brain combines top-down and bottom-up signals.
 Bottom-up signals result from direct perception, while top-down signals take into account past experience.